flyvy-verifier/flyvy/README.md

 2. `cargo test` to run tests
 3. `cargo run -- verify <file.fly>` will run the verifier on an input file

+You can run `cargo bench` to run the performance benchmarks.

 ## Documentation

 Run `cargo doc` to generate the low-level API documentation.
 Currently there